blueberry-adii/SprintX/docs/test_report.md

 ---

 # ✅ **OVERALL CONCLUSION**
-StudentFlow is a **stable, fully functional, visually consistent** productivity platform.
+StudentFlow is a **stable, fully functional, visually consistent** productivity platform ready for deployment and demonstration.